jkirsteins/fullpocket/content/post/2019-11-26-something-came-up-4-middle-class-family-budgets.md

 ## U.S. Student Loans

-This part might be a bit boring to U.S. readers who - presumably - know this already.
-But others might be surprised at the amounts going towards repaying student loans.
-One of the family reports owing $70,000 for *unfinished education*.
+This part might be a bit boring to U.S. readers who - presumably - have a good grasp on this already.
+I was surprised, though, at the amounts going towards repaying student loans.
+One of the families reports owing $70,000 for *unfinished education*.

 It is already a lot of money to spend on education.
 But *unfinished education*?
 Ouch!